cvvnx1/adss/README.md

 # adss v1.6.2

+Summary:
   recoding from old adss puppet module, more flex and strong...

+Usage:
-Read ./manifests/sample.pp first.
+  put all file in puppet configuration folder and declare you node in ./manifests/ Read ./manifests/sample.pp first.
 It's a sample for node declare

 # baseconf
 Base variable for adss system